 |2.
 Inform students who are eligible to receive Federal military and veteran’s educational benefits of the availability of Federal financial aid and have in place policies to alert those students of their potential eligibility for that aid before packaging or arranging private student loans or alternative financing programs.||SAU emails all identified prospective students information regarding the availability of federal and state financial aid and VA benefits.
 Upon receipt of admission application, additional information is provided detailing the steps to apply for financial aid or VA benefits at the college to those applicants who declare their intent to use those benefits.
 Similar information is posted on the university’s financial aid and military/veteran webpages.

 “The Veteran Resource Office at Spring Arbor University is here to help you understand and use your Veteran Education Benefits.
 We are committed to providing support and assistance for military students and families.
 You may file/qualify for more than one VA / TA education benefit as well as the Free Application for Federal Student Aid (FAFSA).
-For questions regarding Federal military, veteran-education benefits, and the Free Application for Federal Student Aid (FAFSA), please follow this link to the Veteran Resource Office page or email firstname.lastname@example.org.”
+For questions regarding Federal military, veteran-education benefits or the FAFSA, please email firstname.lastname@example.org.”

 |3.
 End fraudulent and unduly aggressive recruiting techniques on and off military installations, as well as misrepresentation, payment of incentive compensation, and failure to meet State authorization requirements, consistent with the regulations issued by the Department of Education (34 C.F.R.
 668.71-668.75, 668.14, and 600.9).||SAU does not, and has never, conducted fraudulent or aggressive recruiting on or off military installations or in any other venue, nor do we misrepresent ourselves, our programs or our mission.
 We do not pay incentive compensation to anyone for recruiting actions.
 We meet all State authorization requirements consistent with those issued by the Department of Education.|